Artificial Intelligence

 Jafarzadeh, Hossein; Mao, Ximeng; Enger, Shirin A.

-Bayesian Optimization in Treatment Planning of High Dose Rate Brachytherapy Inproceedings
+Bayesian Optimization in Treatment Planning of High Dose Rate Brachytherapy Proceedings Article

 In: MEDICAL PHYSICS, pp. E200–E200, WILEY 111 RIVER ST, HOBOKEN 07030-5774, NJ USA 2022.